-As described in Restrict Access at the Data Row Level, if you want to take this approach, the database must include the field you want to use for filtering.
+As described in Restrict Access at the Data Row Level, this approach requires the database to contain the field you want to use for filtering.

 For this example, the data includes a reference table called People, which contains two columns: Region and Manager.
-Names in the Manager field match Tableau Server or Online user names, and we’ll use this field for filtering.
+Names in the Manager field match Tableau Cloud or Tableau Server user names, and we’ll use this field for filtering.

 You can follow along using the Superstore data that comes with Tableau Desktop, although the fields and values do not match exactly.